Diagnosis of Emphysema

 In oximetry, an electronic device called a pulse oximeter is attached to a part of the body (e.g., finger tip, ear lobe, forehead) and used to measure oxygen (O2) levels in the blood.
 Oxygenated blood is brighter red than oxygen-deprived blood, which is bluish-purple in color.

 The pulse oximeter transmits beams of light through blood vessels (capillaries), measures differences in color, and calculates blood oxygen levels.
 The blood oxygen level then is displayed on an electronic screen as O2 saturation (O2 sat) rate.
-Normal rates are greater than 90%.
+Normal rates are greater than 90 percent.
 Lower rates indicate a decrease in lung function.